khushi2762/Microsoft_Engage_22_Data_Analysis/README.md

 ## 📌Installation:
+To open directly on the web: https://app.powerbi.com/reportEmbed?reportId=12b79748-271d-437c-9dd3-2d9feb53a57c&autoAuth=true&ctid=3ad87f0e-1f93-41bd-94f4-82c37d971c88&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLWluZGlhLWNlbnRyYWwtYS1wcmltYXJ5LXJlZGlyZWN0LmFuYWx5c2lzLndpbmRvd3MubmV0LyJ9

+If it doesn't open in any case, follow these steps:
-Download Power BI desktop on your computer.
+1) Download Power BI desktop on your computer.
-Download files provided above and open them with Power BI Desktop.
+2) Download files provided above and open them with Power BI Desktop.
-In order to open the files in web follow the steps.
+3) In order to open the files in web follow the steps.
-1) Click on publish
-2) Select Workspace, then click on Got it
-It will open the Power BI files in web browser (using Power BI Workspace on web)

-To open directly to the web: link: https://app.powerbi.com/reportEmbed?reportId=12b79748-271d-437c-9dd3-2d9feb53a57c&autoAuth=true&ctid=3ad87f0e-1f93-41bd-94f4-82c37d971c88&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLWluZGlhLWNlbnRyYWwtYS1wcmltYXJ5LXJlZGlyZWN0LmFuYWx5c2lzLndpbmRvd3MubmV0LyJ9
+4) Click on file > Embed Report > Open using Website or portal /or/ Publish to web

 ## 📌Future Scope:
 To make more reports using Power BI showcasing more comaprisons.